dd32/td-gh-ex/readme.txt

 == Changelog ==

-= 1.1.2 - Apr 08 2014 =
+= 1.1.3 - May 14, 2014 =
-* Update readme with current featured slider Instructions
+* Ensure only posts with featured images are displayed in the single post mini slider

 = 1.1 - Dec 06 2013 =
 * Fixed cite styling.